Multi-Expert Learning Framework with the State Space Model for Optical and SAR Image Registration: Preliminaries

-\subsection{Preliminaries}
+Although SSMs have demonstrated significant potential in high-level remote sensing image processing tasks, their application in low-level vision tasks, particularly in optical and SAR image registration, has not yet been fully explored.
+In this paper, we introduce SSM for optical and SAR image registration.
+By employing a multi-directional cross-scanning strategy, the deep model can capture long-range global contextual information with linear computational complexity.
+Additionally, we integrate the multi-level feature aggregation module in the feature extraction process, enhancing the multi-scale feature fusion and interaction, and thereby improving image registration accuracy.

+\section{Preliminaries}

 State space models (SSMs) are mathematical modeling approaches that center around the system's state and describe the behavior and evolution of dynamic systems over time.
-They are widely applied in control systems, time series analysis, and signal processing.
-Mamba and a series of models based on SSMs are inspired by linear time-invariant systems, which describe the continuous dynamics of a system using ordinary differential equations (ODEs).
+It is widely applied in control systems, time series analysis, and signal processing.
+Mamba and a series of models based on SSM are inspired by linear time-invariant systems, which describe the continuous dynamics of a system using ordinary differential equations (ODEs).
 These ODEs map the input signal to a latent space.
 Mathematically, it can be expressed as: